masoudahg00/metamask-mobile/docs/readme/api-logging.md

 ### Running the API Monitor

 1. Open a new terminal window
-2. Run the following command:
+2. Run the following command:@masoudahg00
 ```bash
 yarn start:api-logging-server
 ```